-Tobacco has a very powerful, addictive drug in it called nicotine.
+Nicotine is a powerful, addictive drug in tobacco.
 Your body becomes used to the effects of nicotine.
-When you go without nicotine, because you cut back or quit, your body and brain need time to adjust.
-This adjustment is called nicotine
+When you go without nicotine, your body and brain need time to adjust.
+This adjustment is called

-Withdrawal can start as soon as 30 minutes after you last used tobacco.
-There are medicines that can help with withdrawal.
-These can help raise your chance of using less tobacco or quitting.
+nicotine withdrawal.
+It can start as soon as 30 minutes after you last used tobacco.

 Nicotine withdrawal can cause:

-When you use the mouth spray, it releases nicotine into your mouth.
-The nicotine is absorbed into your bloodstream through the blood vessels in your mouth.
-Nicotine withdrawal should get better within 1 minute (60 seconds).
+NRT mouth spray releases nicotine into your mouth.
+The nicotine is absorbed into your bloodstream through the inside lining of your cheek.
+You should notice nicotine withdrawal symptoms getting better within 1 minute of using the spray.

 Each bottle of NRT mouth spray has about 150 sprays.
 One spray will give you about 1mg of nicotine.
 This is almost the same as 1 cigarette.

-If you have any other medical conditions, or are pregnant or breastfeeding, make sure you tell your doctor and your pharmacist before you start this or any other medicine.
+If you have any other medical conditions, take other medicines, or you are pregnant or breastfeeding, tell your doctor and your pharmacist before you start using NRT mouth spray.

 Read the instructions on the package for how to properly unlock and prime the mouth spray pump before you use it.